Photo of a notebook with a list of Self Care items

 • Set boundaries: Learn to say “no” to things that drain you and “yes” to the things that bring you joy.
 It’s a powerful form of self-care.

 • Include calming habits every single day, such as drinking a cup of tea every afternoon, reading a book, taking a stroll, or applying castor oil.
-Any time that you dedicate to yourself to relax, will add up over time and you will notice that it really affects your mood.
+Any time that you dedicate to yourself to relax, it will add up over time, and you will notice that it really affects your mood.

 The first time I made a real, positive shift in my life was when I revamped my morning routine.